pikvm/pikvm/README.md

     $ make install
     ```

-6. After installation remove the SD card and insert it into Raspberry Pi.
+6. After installation remove the SD card and insert it into your Raspberry Pi.
 Turn on the power.
-Raspberry Pi will try to get the address using DHCP in your LAN.
+Raspberry Pi will try to get ad IP address using DHCP on your LAN.
 Congratulations!
-Your Pi-KVM will be available via SSH (`ssh root@<addr>`) and HTTPS (try to open using browser `https://<addr>`).
-For HTTPS used a self-signed certificate by default.
+Your Pi-KVM will be available via SSH (`ssh root@<addr>`) and HTTPS (try to open it in a browser at `https://<addr>`).
+For HTTPS a self-signed certificate is used by default.

-7. If you cannot find the device address, try using the following command:
+7. If you cannot find the device's address, try using the following command:
     ```shell
     $ make scan
     ```

-Everything will be done on the Pi3 and Pi0 automatically with the video input defaulting to s-video.
+Everything will be done for the Pi3 and Pi0 automatically with the video input defaulting to s-video.

 Be sure to check the bottom of this README for [Tips](#tips) and [Troubleshooting](#troubleshooting)!